rusty-reebs/library/README.md

 - a better understanding of how to use radio buttons in HTML and JS
 - a better understanding of how to use the array.forEach() method in JS
 - how to use the Object.keys() method in JS
+- how to use the JavaScript Class syntax for objects